How Much Does Cyber Essentials Certification Cost?

 Quick answer

-Basic Cyber Essentials certification costs from around £300+VAT for micro organisations to around £500+VAT for large ones — a tiered IASME assessment fee (2026) that includes cyber liability insurance for eligible UK organisations under £20 million turnover.
+Basic Cyber Essentials certification costs £320+VAT for micro organisations (0–9 employees), £440+VAT for small (10–49), rising to £600+VAT for large enterprises — the official tiered IASME assessment fees (verified August 2026) that includes cyber liability insurance for eligible UK organisations under £20 million turnover.
 Cyber Essentials Plus adds an independent audit priced by the certification body, typically from around £1,500+VAT.
 The real first-year budget is usually dominated by remediation — retiring unsupported software, MFA rollout and access-control fixes — not the fee itself.
+AMVIA delivers certification as a monthly service — Cyber Essentials £250 + VAT/month, Cyber Essentials Plus £400 + VAT/month, all-in including remediation and annual re-certification.

 What Drives Your Total Cost